essykings/python-datetime/README.md

 2010-10-17 00:00:00
 ```

-As you can see, you dont need any regular expression to determine the format; the parser will look for recognizable tokens and then guess where it belongs.
-If it doent, then it will throw an error.
+As you can see, you dont need any regular expression to determine the format; the parser looks for recognizable tokens and then guess where it belongs.
+If it doesn't, then it throws an error.

 ## Important points to keep in mind
-Lets look at some of the best practices to keep in mnd when working with timezones in python.
+Let's look at some of the best practices to keep in mind when working with timezones in python.

-- It is recommended to always work with UTC s this eliminates the need for timezones which can make the process very complicated.
+- It is recommended to always work with UTC s this eliminates the need for timezones, which can make the process very complicated.

 ## Conclusion